Meet the People Behind WEX

 Previously, George worked at Visa Inc. and Visa U.S.A. as vice president of software development, and has held senior IT and engineering positions at Union Mutual, Security Life of Denver and Unum.

-George is currently on the Maine Broadband task force and previously served on the University of Southern Maine’s computer science advisory board and TechMaine’s board of directors.
+George is currently serves on the Project>Login Advisory Committee and previously served on the Maine Broadband task force; the University of Southern Maine’s computer science advisory board and TechMaine’s board of directors.
 He earned bachelor’s degrees in mathematics and psychology from Assumption College in Worcester, Mass., and a master’s degree in international business from Boston University.

 Ken Janosick has leveraged his 25-plus years of experience in marketing strategy, new product development and management to grow various segments of WEX’s fleet business.
 As a knowledgeable expert, Ken contributes valuable insights and leadership to the company’s strategic expansion efforts.